Recently, I flew Singapore Airlines A330 business class in an Airbus A330-300 from Singapore Changi International Airport (SIN) to Adelaide (ADL).

 After four hours of tossing and turning on my angle-flat seat, it was time to wake up for breakfast.
 The flight wasn’t particularly full, so the crew happily set me up to take my breakfast at a window seat so that I could enjoy the early morning sunshine.

 On this occasion, I opted for a small bowl of fruit salad and a coffee.

 Before long, the flight descended into Adelaide, and I disembarked, happy to be home on a direct flight … yet not exactly refreshed after my failed attempts to sleep.

 Singapore Airlines A330 business class – verdict

-There’s no question that the regional business class offered by Singapore Airlines on their A330 aircraft is vastly inferior to their other products (and those of competitors).
-As expected, the crew provided excellent service on the flight, however this couldn’t disguise the presence of angle-flat seats and a lack of direct aisle access for some passengers.
+However, there’s no question that the regional business class offered by Singapore Airlines on their A330 aircraft is vastly inferior to their other products (and those of competitors).
+As expected, the crew provided excellent service on the flight, however, this couldn’t disguise the presence of angle-flat seats and a lack of direct aisle access for some passengers.
 Both are major disadvantages, and not at all optimal on a night flight of over six hours.

 Singapore Airlines recently announced that the A330 operating on the Adelaide – Singapore route will be upgraded to an A350-1000.
 We’re excited to hear that Adelaide-based travellers will soon get a chance to try out this shiny new aircraft.
 Stay tuned for our review!

 While you’re here: Subscribe to our newsletter for the latest tips, deals and news.
 It only takes a few seconds and we respect your privacy: